emtb longevity?

 This industry is a total mess, you cannot expect people spending 5-10k and have potentially no way to use it within few years.

-Yeah it’s crazy that Canyon does not sell batteries for the ep801.
-I checked because I wanted to buy one as a back up and they only sell batteries for the ep8000.
-I just hit one year on my 23 spectral and it’s failing on me.
-Like you said it’s currently a $6,000 brick sitting in my LBS.
-I’m at the mercy of shimano hoping they will come through with the warranty.
+Unfortunately you can’t buy a spare battery for the ep801.
+I checked because I wanted to buy one as a back up and they only sell batteries for the older ep8.
 I have a strong suspicion it’s the battery and not the motor but when I find out I’ll come back and report the issue here.
-It really is crazy that you can’t buy a battery for a ep801 for Canyon owners.

 Last edited: